sbk888sbk/Cheatsheets/README.md

 # Cheatsheets
-Contains cheatsheets, commands and shortcuts of various tools and programming languages
+Contains cheatsheets, commands and shortcuts and code snippets of various tools and programming languages